 Eviction reports are also not standardized and are often filed only under the expelled resident’s name.
 Again, an SSN verification can go a long way in increasing the accuracy of the data returned.
 Also of note, while eviction records were previously included in credit reports, that is no longer the case.
 A July 2017 law made such activity illegal.
 If you’re looking for eviction records, don’t rely solely on a credit check; you’ll need to request that information as an additional report.

 Unlike criminal reports, credit reports are fairly standard.
 Whether there’s a middleman delivering the data or not, a credit report will nearly always come from one of three sources: Equifax, Experian, or TransUnion.
 These are the three primary credit reporting agencies (CRAs) in the US.
 Because of their ubiquity, the information contained in any credit report you receive should always include the following (if any of this data is missing, we suggest looking elsewhere):

 Because this information is relatively standardized between the big three CRAs, learning to effectively interpret and understand an applicant’s credit report does not take a lot of effort.
-We strongly suggest investing just a bit of time to set your own applicant benchmarks.
+We strongly suggest investing just a bit of time to set your own applicant benchmarks or tenant scoring system.